 Katherine graduated from the UCLA School of Law, with specializations in Critical Race Studies, Law and Philosophy and Public Interest Law and Policy.
 She is a current doctoral candidate in Disability Studies at the University of Illinois at Chicago where she is writing a dissertation on the experiences of undocumented Latinx college students with disabilities.

 The American Association of People with Disabilities (AAPD) honored Katherine in 2017 with the prestigious Paul G. Hearne Award for her work as a CNLD co-founder.
-Katherine serves on the Rooted in Rights, National Center for College Students with Disabilities (NCCSD), and AAPD Rev Up Campaign advisory boards.
-She also serves as the Disability Rights Liaison on the Council for Diversity in Educational Pipeline of the American Bar Association.
+Katherine serves on the Rooted in Rights and AAPD Rev Up Campaign advisory boards.
+She is the Disability Rights Liaison on the Council for Diversity in Educational Pipeline of the American Bar Association.
 Katherine serves on the Marketing and Community Outreach Committee for the 2020 Presidential Candidate Forum on Disability Policies.
 The Forum will take place in Austin, Texas on January 13, 2020.

 Judith E. Heumann, International Disability Rights Leader